Sponsored link

 SML doesn’t play songs live, per se.
 They don’t run their so-called hits, joints, or jawns for the masses.

-SML has never entered a recording studio, and they don’t have to.
-Pretty much all the band members have residencies in other, larger groups.
-Which might explain the glaring omission of Anna Butterss, bassist and anchorperson of the group, who you can always rely on just when things are about to get a bit too light in the frequency?
+This union of musical telepaths has never actually entered a recording studio together; most of SML’s members have residencies in other, larger groups.
+Which might explain the glaring absence of Anna Butterss, bassist and anchorperson of the group, who you can always rely on just when things are about to get a bit too light in the frequency?
 Butterss always arrives, right on time, to lather on that slick, gravitational ooze.
 It’s footing.
 When hands get sweaty, and backsides get tight, Butterss recalibrates the arrangement, returning everything to heartbeat tempo at square one.
 While Chiu did double duty quite well, make no mistake, Butterss was missed.

 Jeremiah Chiu worked the nodes.